Flow-State1/flowstate/README.md

 Create new branch(make branch name to be descriptive):
   - Run command: git checkout frontend (if you are working on frontend)
-  - Run command: git checkout -b 'branchname' (Will create branch if not there and switch to the branch , if it is it will just switch to the branch without create another)
+  - Run command: git checkout -b 'branchname' (Will create branch if not there and switch to the branch )
+  - Run command: git checkout branchname (To switch to a branch thats there already)

 Install yarn and dependencies for the project: